Citigroup Inc. (C) Reveals an Earnings Mystery

-Citigroup Inc. (NYSE:C) went up by 2.14% from its latest closing price compared to the recent 1-year high of $83.11.
-The company’s stock price has collected 8.00% of gains in the last five trading sessions.
-MarketWatch.com reported 4 hours ago that Citigroup Inc. stock rises Thursday, outperforms market
+Citigroup Inc. (NYSE:C) went up by 7.05% from its latest closing price compared to the recent 1-year high of $83.11.
+The company’s stock price has collected 12.48% of gains in the last five trading sessions.
+Press Release reported 3 hours ago that CITIGROUP INVESTIGATION UPDATE BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Continues to Investigate the Officers and Directors of Citigroup Inc. – C

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.